l-manoj/core-webapis/README.md

 NOTE: Be mindful of content root when building images without source code
 NOTE: add dockerfile and .dockerignore files to .dockerignore to avoid cache invalidation and thereby sppeding up the image build process

+The drawback with having the image build and publish within  a single container makes the image bloated.
+Hence, multi-stage build is useful where in we build the image in one conatiner and run it on another.